What is the Pupil Premium Fund?

 In our determination to ensure that ALL children succeed we recognise the need for and are committed to providing completely individualised interventions for set periods of time to support children in times of additional and exceptional need.

-For more detailed information regarding plans for the upcoming year and last years spending, please see the downloadable files at the top of this page.
+For more detailed information regarding plans for the upcoming year and last years spending, please see the downloadable file at the top of this page.